Virtual environments

 directory.

-You should notice that which python
+You should notice that which python now points to the Python executable

 that resided within your virtual environment.